 |BASIS OF PRESENTATION, CONSOLIDATION AND ACCOUNTING POLICIES||BASIS OF PRESENTATION, CONSOLIDATION AND ACCOUNTING POLICIES

 Basis of Presentation

-The preparation of these financial statements and accompanying footnotes requires the Company to make estimates and assumptions; however, they include all adjustments of a normal recurring nature which, in the opinion of management, are necessary for a fair presentation of the condensed consolidated balance sheet, the condensed consolidated statements of operations and comprehensive loss, the condensed consolidated statements of cash flows and the condensed consolidated statements of changes in stockholders equity.
+The preparation of these condensed consolidated financial statements and accompanying footnotes requires the Company to make estimates and assumptions; however, they include all adjustments of a normal recurring nature which, in the opinion of management, are necessary for a fair presentation of the condensed consolidated statements of operations and comprehensive income, the condensed consolidated balance sheet, the condensed consolidated statements of changes in stockholders equity and the condensed consolidated statements of cash flows.
 Operating results for the interim period presented are not necessarily indicative of the results that may be expected for the entire fiscal year.

 Basis of Consolidation

 The consolidated financial statements include the accounts of Bristow Group Inc., its wholly and majority-owned subsidiaries and entities that meet the criteria of variable interest entities of which the Company is the primary beneficiary.
 All significant inter-company accounts and transactions are eliminated in consolidation.